 you must also be able to show how being denied admission to the U.S. would

-cause extreme hardship to your family member who is a U.S. citizen and
+cause extreme hardship to your family member who is a U.S. citizen, and

 be physically present in the country to file an application for the waiver.

-Sarah S. Rama, ESQ, LL.M. can help!
+Sarah S. Rama, ESQ., LL.M.
+Can Help!

-unlawful presence waiver process,
+presence waiver process,

 and terms, putting them into plain English in any language.